nickm980/smallville/README.md

 Generative Agents save time programming interactions by hand and make NPC's more realistic / dynamic

-## How to Use Generative Agents Server
-1. Download and install the Java server.
-2. Use the JavaScript SDK to create your own generative agent.
-3. Connect your generative agent to the server.
-4. Start the server and let your generative agent run in your game.

 ## Getting Started
 Visit the package on npm https://www.npmjs.com/package/smallville
 ### Install the necessary files